 Richfield Side Trail #04

-near Koosharem Guard Station takes about three hours.
-Intermediate times
+Koosharem Guard Station takes about three hours.
+Intermediate times along

 Approximate Section Time